soorajtom/lwip-hurd-doc/Files/port/include/netif/hurdtunif.h.md

 	  uint8_t len;
 	};

-This is the queue for pbuff in the tunnel.
+This is the queue for pbuf in the tunnel.

 #### struct hurdtunif ####